maialsh/ORCA/README_STREAMLIT_FRONTEND.md

 For issues, questions, or contributions:

 1. Check the troubleshooting section above
-2. Review the BinSleuth CLI documentation for backend-related issues
+2. Review the ORCA CLI documentation for backend-related issues
 3. Ensure all dependencies are properly installed
 4. Verify environment variables are set correctly

 ## License

-This frontend is part of the BinSleuth project and follows the same licensing terms as the main project.
+This frontend is part of the ORCA project and follows the same licensing terms as the main project.